-For more information, see the Installation and User's Guide for your particular fibre-channel HBA model.
+For more information, see the Installation and User's Guide for your particular fibre channel HBA model.

-Installing Storage Manager 9.16 Client
+Installing Storage Manager 9.23 Client

-This section describes how to install different components of Storage Manager 9.16 host software on management stations and host computers that run Windows operating systems.
-The installation is applicable for Storage Manager 9.16 (or 9.12) host software only.
-If you are installing Storage Manager 9.10, refer to Appendix B, "Installing Storage Manager 9.10 Client," on page 169.
+This section describes how to install different components of Storage Manager host software on management stations and host computers that run Windows operating systems.
+The installation is applicable for Storage Manager 9.23 (or any version starting with 9.12 and newer) host software only.
+If you are installing Storage Manager 9.10, refer to Appendix B, "Installing Storage Manager 9.10 Client," on page 197.

-Before you install the software, make sure that the management station or host computer has at least 280 MB (350 MB for Windows Server 2003 IA-64 [Itanium 2] environment) of available disk space for the installation software package, the temporary files during installation, and the final files after the installation.
-The final installation directory size will be 140 MB, if you install all software packages in Windows 2000 or Windows Server 2003 32 bit environment.
-In Windows Server 2003 IA-64 (Itanium 2) environment, the final installation directory size will be 170
+Before you install the software, make sure that the management station or host computer has at least 300 MB (370 MB for Windows Server 2003 IA-64 [Itanium 2] environment) of available disk space for the installation software package, the temporary files during installation, and the final files after the installation.
+The final installation directory size will be 170 MB, if you install all software packages in Windows 2000 or Windows Server 2003 32-bit environment.
+In a Windows Server 2003 IA-64 (Itanium 2) environment, the final installation directory size will be 200 MB.

-Important: When you install SMclient on a stand-alone host and manage storage subsystems through the fibre-channel I/O path rather than through the network, you must install the TCP/IP software on the host and assign an IP address to the host.
+Important: When you install SMclient on a stand-alone host and manage storage subsystems through the fibre channel I/O path rather than through the network, you must install the TCP/IP software on the host and assign an IP address to the host.

-Starting with the DS4000 Storage Manager host software version 9.12, all four components - SMclient, RDAC, SMagent and SMutil - of the host software are packaged in a single host software package installer.
+Starting with the DS4000 Storage Manager host software version 9.12, all four components-SMclient, multipath driver, SMagent and SMutil-of the host software are packaged in a single host software package installer.
 Depending on the user's needs, up to four packages can be installed using this host software package installation program.

 - 1. If the operating system of the computer that you want to install this software is of management support list only (like Windows XP and Windows 2000 Professional), the only host software component that is available for installation is the SMclient program. - 2.
 Windows 2000 Professional and Windows XP support the DS4000 Storage Manager Client package only.
 Do not install any other storage management software packages on Windows 2000 Professional or XP.
-RDAC is not supported on these Windows operating systems.
+The multipath driver is not supported on these Windows operating systems.